lorenzofavaro/agentic-workflow-orchestrator/README.md

 # Agentic Workflow Orchestrator

 ## Overview
-This repository presents an Agentic Workflow Orchestrator—a modular framework for coordinating multiple AI agents in complex, collaborative decision-making pipelines.
-The system enables the integration of diverse agent roles (planning, judging, debating, verifying, and routing) and supports interaction with various AI providers through an adapter pattern.
+This repository presents an Agentic Workflow Orchestrator, a modular framework for coordinating multiple AI agents in collaborative decision-making pipelines.
+The system enables the integration of diverse agent roles (planning, judging, debating, verifying, and routing) and supports interaction with various AI providers.

 ## Architecture
 ![Architecture](docs/images/architecture.png)